m-Py/k-plus-anticlustering/Simulation_2/README.md

 ---

-This directory contains code and data to reproduce and analyze the simulation study reported in:
+This directory contains code and data to reproduce and analyze the Simulation 2 reported in:

 "k-plus Anticlustering: An Improved k-means Criterion for Maximizing Between-Group Similarity" (Papenberg, 2023).